 A new kind of stress

-Whilst stress is very much a part of many of our lives, in this new world of lockdown and self-isolation, we are all experiencing a new kind of stress.
+Whilst stress is very much a part of many of our lives, in the ‘new normal’, we are all experiencing a new kind of stress.
 We cannot and will not eliminate all our anxieties and worries at the current time.
 This is unrealistic and furthermore, we wouldn’t want to.

 However, the unique situation in which we find ourselves means that feeling a little stressed is very natural and is something we probably need in order to make the changes to our lifestyle to get through this.